zuozhenggh/learning-library/developer-library/weblogic-to-oci/provision-app-db-oci/provision-app-db-oci.md

-# Provision the Application Database on OCI with Database as a Service (DBaaS)
+# Provision the Application Database on Oracle Cloud Infrastructure with Database as a Service

 ## Introduction